claasd/caffoa/README.md

 Currently considered alpha state.
 If something does not work that you feel should work, create a ticket with your openapi spec.

+It uses [prance](https://pypi.org/project/prance/) for parsing the openapi spec.

 # Usage

 ## Create Azure Function template: